HAPS Selection for Hybrid RF/FSO Satellite Networks: Introduction

 \section{Introduction}

-Low-earth orbit (LEO) satellites have promising characteristics including high data rates, wide coverage, distance-independent services, and seamless connectivity for unserved and underserved communities.
+{Low Earth} orbit (LEO) satellites have promising characteristics including high data rates, wide coverage, distance-independent services, and seamless connectivity for unserved and underserved communities.
 However, direct links between LEO satellites and ground stations (GSs) are highly susceptible to fading, atmospheric turbulence, path loss due to long transmitter-receiver distances, cloud formations, weather effects \cite{alam2020}, and masking effects caused by obstacles and shadowing \cite{guo2020p}.
-Thus, a cooperative-relaying model in which a high altitude platform station (HAPS) aids satellite communication (SatCom) by using decode-and-forward (DF) and amplify-and-forward (AF) relaying strategies can be a promising solution.
-According to the definition of the International Telecommunication Union (ITU), a HAPS system is a fixed object at an altitude of $20$ to $50$ km \cite{ITU2016}; however, the majority of recent deployments focused on altitude of $18$ to $20$ km \cite{alam2020}.
+Thus, a cooperative model{,} in which a high altitude platform station (HAPS) aids satellite communication (SatCom) by using decode-and-forward (DF) and amplify-and-forward (AF) relaying strategies{,} can be a promising solution.
+According to the definition of the International Telecommunication Union (ITU), a HAPS system is a fixed object at an altitude of $20$ to $50$ km \cite{ITU2016}.
+However, the majority of recent deployments focused on an altitude of $18$ to $20$ km \cite{alam2020}.
 In SatCom, a HAPS system can function as an intermediate station to increase coverage and signal-to-noise ratio (SNR) while providing lower latency \cite{alam2020}.
 Furthermore, due to their small footprint, HAPS systems are suitable for low-latency applications and can deliver wireless communication services directly to terrestrial users \cite{9380673}.
-In HAPS-aided SatCom, free-space optical (FSO) communication can be a potent enabler as it provides numerous advantages, including extremely high data rates, and it offers line-of-sight (LOS) connectivity over an unlicensed spectrum \cite{2020review}.
-Despite their unique features, FSO links are prone to significant variations in both phase and intensity of the received signal due to fluctuations in the index of refraction turbulence caused by variations in temperature and pressure mostly for longer communication distances \cite{andrews2005}.
-Furthermore, FSO communication is weather-dependent and highly affected by turbulence-induced fading and attenuation.
-More precisely, FSO links may be significantly degraded by fog and snow, whereas attenuation due to rain may be negligible \cite{weather}.
-Performance analyses of FSO communication have been reported in the literature using Log-normal, Gamma-Gamma, double Gamma-Gamma, and Mal\'{a}ga fading channels.
-Empirical studies, for their part, have proven that the exponentiated Weibull (EW) fading can be the best fit for different aperture sizes in all weather conditions, especially when aperture averaging is used, where the scintillation is spatially averaged over the aperture to mitigate the effects of atmospheric turbulence and improve the overall performance \cite{barrios2012}, \cite{erdogan2020}.
-Like aperture averaging, spatial diversity can be established between satellites and HAPS systems to provide reliable communication and mitigate the impact of atmospheric turbulence \cite{erdogan2020}.